 2.4.5 attempt to obtain, or assist third parties in obtaining, access to the Service and/or Documentation, other than as provided under this Clause 2.

-2.6 The Client shall adhere to reasonable data usage, or other data use limits as set out in the Service Order, as regards the Client’s and Authorised Users’ use of the Service and particularly as regards use of the Asset Library and the downloading of any videos or other files from the Service.
+2.6 The Client shall adhere to reasonable data usage, or other data use limits as made known to it, as regards the Client’s and Authorised Users’ use of the Service and particularly as regards use of the Asset Library and the downloading of any videos or other files from the Service.

 2.7 The rights provided under this Clause 2 are granted to the Client only, and shall not be considered granted to any subsidiary or holding company of the Client.

-3.1 Subject to Clause 3.2 and Clause 3.3, the Client may, from time to time during any Subscription Term, purchase additional User Subscriptions under a Subscription Plan in excess of the number set out in Schedule 1, the Service Order, and LearnerLab shall grant access to the Service and the Documentation to such additional Authorised Users in accordance with the provisions of this agreement.
+3.1 Subject to Clause 3.2 and Clause 3.3, the Client may, from time to time during any Subscription Term, purchase additional User Subscriptions under a Subscription Plan in excess of the number originally agreed with LearnerLab, and LearnerLab shall grant access to the Service and the Documentation to such additional Authorised Users in accordance with the provisions of this Agreement.

-3.3 If LearnerLab approves the Client’s request to purchase additional User Subscriptions or elevate its Subscription Plan, the Client shall, within 30 days of the date of LearnerLab’s invoice, pay to LearnerLab the relevant fees for such additional User Subscriptions as set out in Schedule 1, the Service Order, or otherwise agreed and, if such additional User Subscriptions are purchased by the Client part way through the Initial Subscription Term or any Renewal Period (as applicable), such fees shall be pro-rated from the date of activation by LearnerLab for the remainder of the Initial Subscription Term or then current Renewal Period (as applicable).
+3.3 If LearnerLab approves the Client’s request to purchase additional User Subscriptions or elevate its Subscription Plan, the Client shall, within 30 days of the date of LearnerLab’s invoice, pay to LearnerLab the Subscription Fees for such additional User Subscriptions, and, if such additional User Subscriptions are purchased by the Client part way through the Initial Subscription Term or any Renewal Period (as applicable), such fees shall be pro-rated from the date of activation by LearnerLab for the remainder of the Initial Subscription Term or then current Renewal Period (as applicable).

 4.2 LearnerLab shall use commercially reasonable endeavours to make the Service available 24 hours a day, seven days a week, except for:

-4.2.1 planned maintenance, provided always that LearnerLab has provided the Client with ten (10) Business Days’ notice; and the maintenance time does not exceed 4 hours in any 24 hour period; or
+4.2.1 planned maintenance, provided always that LearnerLab has provided the Client with reasonable notice; and the maintenance time does not exceed 4 hours in any 24 hour period; or

 4.2.2 unscheduled maintenance performed outside Normal Business Hours, provided that LearnerLab has used reasonable endeavours to give the Client reasonable notice in advance, unless the issue requires immediate response when it will be performed as needed.

-4.3 LearnerLab will, as part of the Service, provide the Client with LearnerLab’s standard Client Support Services during Normal Business Hours.
+4.3 LearnerLab will, as part of the Service, provide the Client with the Client Support Services during Normal Business Hours.

 5.1 The Client shall own all right, title and interest in and to all of the Input Material and shall have sole responsibility for the legality, reliability, integrity, accuracy and quality of the Input Material, including that stored in the Client’s Asset Library or incorporated into any Video Templates as part of the Service (Client Content).